Matt Hill (musician): Life and musical career

 After playing in another couple of bands, Hill joined Margolin on tour, which saw Hill meet fellow blues musicians including Carey Bell, Hubert Sumlin, Pinetop Perkins and Nappy Brown.
 Along with his playing experience, Hill slowly nurtured a raucous on-stage presence, partly inspired by Howlin' Wolf, Jerry Lee Lewis and Nappy Brown.
 Hill commented "I've been obsessed with Jerry Lee since I was a kid, and when I saw Nappy Brown crawlin' around, taking his clothes off, well I thought, this is for me!"

 Matt Hill's 2010 debut album was entitled On the Floor, partly attributable to his stage antics.
-The collection, produced by Margolin and Dave Gross, contained eleven Hill originals amongst the 14 tracks.
+The collection, produced by Margolin and Dave Gross, contained eleven Hill originals among the 14 tracks.
 AllMusic noted that "Why the F*ck (Do You Think I Cuss)," written by Margolin, had "Hill's screaming vocals and a thick twang-heavy bass solo make it the album's stand-out track".
 In May 2011, it garnered Hill the 'Best New Artist Debut' gong at the Blues Music Awards.
-Hill was later nominated in two categories at the Blues Blast Awards in Chicago, Illinois.
+Hill was later nominated in two categories at the Blues Blast Music Awards in Chicago, Illinois.

 In 2011, he married the singer Nikki Hill, and they relocated to St. Louis, Missouri.
 His follow-up album, Tappin' That Thang, was issued on May 29, 2012.
 Months after the release of Tappin' That Thang, Hill began playing alongside his wife and singer Nikki Hill.

 In October 2014, Matt Hill and the Deep Fryed Two's last performance was at the Daytona Blues Festival.
 In October and November that same year, Hill toured Western Europe with his wife.